 - Pet travel (if travelling with your own pet)

-- Entering European countries
+- Time allowed in European countries

 - Mobile phones and roaming in Europe

 On the day you travel to the EU, Switzerland, Norway, Iceland or Liechtenstein, the following will apply to your British passport: